Explore Teaching event flyer

 District banner

-AACC - Resident Teacher Licensure (RT) Program for General Educators
+AACC/AACPS - Resident Teacher Licensure (RT) Program for AACPS Unit 1 Conditional/Provisional Teachers

 Overview

-Anne Arundel County Public Schools (AACPS) Resident Teacher Program is a Maryland Approved Alternative Preparation Program (MAAPP) designed for individuals who want to become teachers but did not major in education.
-Whether you're a professional looking to change careers or a recent college graduate with a degree in another field, this program offers a pathway to teacher licensure.
-AACPS, in collaboration with Anne Arundel Community College (AACC), provides an accelerated teacher education program, and a pathway to becoming a licensed classroom teacher.
+Anne Arundel County Public Schools (AACPS) Resident Teacher Program is a Maryland Approved Alternative Preparation Program (MAAPP) designed for AACPS Unit 1 conditional/provisional teachers who want to become fully licensed teachers but did not major in education.
+If you're an AACPS conditional teacher in one of our approved content areas looking for a pathway to a MSDE Initial Professional License (IPL), this program in collaboration with Anne Arundel Community College (AACC), provides an accelerated teacher education program, and a pathway to becoming a licensed classroom teacher.

-Program activities include: coursework, seminars, fieldwork opportunities, supervised internship, and a residency of 2-3 school years following the internship.
+Program activities include: coursework, seminars, RT activities, portfolio development, fieldwork opportunities, supervised internship, edTPA support, and a residency of 2-3 school years following the internship.

-Consider registering for the "Is the RT Alternative Licensure Program Pathway Right for YOU?" workshop to hear an overview of the RT Program and directions on how to apply on Unified Talent.
+Consider registering for the "Is the RT Alternative Licensure Program Pathway Right for YOU?" workshop to receive an overview of the RT Program and directions on how to apply on Unified Talent Course Number 43126.

-Note: To apply to the RT Program you MUST be a full-time Unit 1 AACPS employee.
+Note: To apply to the RT Program you MUST be a full-time Unit 1 Teacher - AACPS employee.

 Program Contact Information